ingresso-group/slate/source/includes/_events.md

 )
 ```

-<aside class="notice">Particularly in the UK market, offers are classified as
+<aside class="notice">In the UK market, offers are typically classified as
 either "discounted face value" or "no booking fee".
 Discounted face value
 offers have an offer seatprice that is lower than the full price seatprice (and
 normally they have an offer surcharge of zero).
 No booking fee offers have